ando-khachatryan/HiDDeN/README.md

 The authors have Lua+Torch implementation here: https://github.com/jirenz/HiDDeN

-I have tested this on Pytorch 1.0 and Python 3.6.
 Note that this is a work in progress, and I was not yet able to fully reproduce the results of the original paper.

 ## Requirements

 You need Pytorch 1.0 with TorchVision to run this, and matplotlib.
+Python version tested was 3.6 and 3.7, but it should also work with 3.5, maybe with minor changes.
 If you want to use Tensorboard, you need to install TensorboardX and Tensorboard.
 This allows to use a subset of Tensorboard functionality to visualize the training.
 However, this is optional.
 The code has been tested and runs on Ubuntu 16.04 and Windows 10.

 ## Data